Q: How do I know if I am a first-generation college student?

 An important strategy to push through homesickness is to connect here at Brown -- with peers, faculty, and staff.
 We suggest, “Be open to meeting others.
 You might just meet your best friend or find a community within Brown that makes you feel welcome and transports you back home.
 For first years, especially, try your best to become friends with people in your unit.
 These are people that you will live with or live near for eight months.
 They’re people you’ll be grabbing lunch and dinner with over the course of your freshman year and whom you might be living with as an upperclassmen.”

-Reach out to the First-Gen community, peer leaders (Meiklejohns, Residential Peer Leaders, etc.), engage with the Swearer Center for Public Service, connect with the religious community, participate in intramurals or other fitness opportunities, or join student groups.
+Reach out to the FLi Community, peer leaders (Meiklejohns, Residential Peer Leaders, etc.), engage with the Swearer Center for Public Service, connect with the religious community, participate in intramurals or other fitness opportunities, or join student groups.
 Talk with a professor or advisor.
-Stop by a dean’s open office hours in the College or in Student Life, visit with one of the University Chaplains, or talk with the staff in one of Brown's many centers for community (including FLi Center, Brown Center for Students of Color, LGBTQ Center, or Sarah Doyle Women's Center).
+Stop by a dean’s open office hours in the College or in Student Life, visit with one of the University Chaplains, or talk with the staff in one of Brown's many centers for community (including the Brown Center for Students of Color, LGBTQ Center, or Sarah Doyle Women's Center).
 We also encourage students to make an appointment with Counseling and Psychological Services.

 Q: What expenses will I encounter at Brown?